sean-gugler/u4remasteredA2/README.md

 * [Ultima IV at Archive.org](https://archive.org/details/UltimaIV4amCrack)

-Rename those disk images and place them in the following locations:
+Those disk images were downloaded, renamed and moved in the following locations:
 ```
 files/original/u4britannia.do
 files/original/u4program.do